 Suicidal thoughts and behavior are common among people with schizophrenia.
 If you have a loved one who is in danger of committing suicide or has made a suicide attempt, make sure someone stays with that person.
 Call 911 or your local emergency number immediately.
 Or, if you think you can do so safely, take the person to the nearest hospital emergency room.

-For more info, Mayo Clinic has more on its website: http://www.mayoclinic.com/health/schizophrenia/DS00196/DSECTION=symptoms
+For more info, Mayo Clinic has much more on its website: http://www.mayoclinic.com/health/schizophrenia/DS00196/DSECTION=symptoms

 - Coping With Schizophrenic Hallucinations and Delusions (everydayhealth.com)